-“For instance we use canvas tents not plastic gazebos, use painted wood not printed plastic, avoid hiring stall-holders who generate waste such as plastic drinks cups, plastic containers, straws or bottles, and are now getting rid of plastic details like cable ties.
-In 2018 we stopped using the small amounts of plastic glitter featured in our making Workshops.
-We encourage visitors to do the same and use non-plastic face paint and cosmetics* instead, and we urge all other event managers to join us in eliminating plastic”.
+“For instance we use canvas tents not plastic gazebos, use painted wood not printed plastic, avoid hiring stall-holders who generate waste such as plastic drinks cups, plastic containers, straws or bottles, and have now got rid of plastic details like cable ties.
+In 2018 we stopped using the small amounts of plastic glitter featured in our making Workshops, which are now all compostable – we’ve even replaced ‘google eyes’ with veg alternatives which are actually more real looking.
+We encourage visitors to use non-plastic face paint and cosmetics* instead, and we urge all other event managers to join us in eliminating plastic”.

 [*See Lush lustres below – non plastic]